FuelRats/pipsqueak/README.md

 # rat-search.py
 ## Commands
 Command    | Parameters | Explanation
 --- | --- | ---
-`search` | System | Searches for the given system in EDSM's system list and then finds coordinates
+`search`     | System     | Searches for the given system in the system database.
- | -r | Download a new system list (Will only execute if list is over 12 hours old.)
+`sysstats`   |            | Returns some statistics on the current system database.
+(Temporary command for debugging) `sysrefresh` |            | Rebuilds the system database by pulling new data from EDSM, provided the existing data is old enough (12 hours by default).
+             | -f         | Does the above, regardless of the age of the existing data.

+sysstats and sysrefresh exist mainly for debugging and will probably go away or be redesigned in a later build.

 ## Detailed module information
 The system search compares the input with a large list of systems, downloaded from EDSM, if no list present this will fail.